 Thesis - A thesis is optional in this program.
-GRD 8900...

-if thesis is chosen.
+GRD 898c required if thesis is chosen.

-Comprehensive Examination - Students in the non-thesis option are required to pass a written comprehensive examination (GRD dents in the thesis option are required to pass an oral defense of the thesis (GRD 898c).
+Comprehensive Examination - Students in the non-thesis option are required to pass a written comprehensive examination (GRD 897b).
+Students in the thesis option are required to pass an oral comprehensive examination in defense of the thesis (GRD 898c).